-Commission Implementing Decision C(2021) 5791 final of 6.8.2021 concerning the adoption of the work programme for 2021-2027 and the financing decision for the implementation of the Connecting Europe Facility (CEF).
+Commission Implementing Decision C(2021)5763 final of 5.8.2021 concerning the adoption of the work programme for 2021-2023 and the financing decision for the implementation of the Connecting Europe Facility (CEF).

-- recommendations for the preparation of the application - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).